 Heat the butter and coconut oil (I did it in our toaster oven since I threw out our microwave two years ago to avoid nuked food) and then stir in the honey and salt.

-Add the pumpkin seeds and coat them with the mixture.
+Add the pumpkin seeds to the bowl and coat them with the mixture.

 Bake the pumpkin seeds for 15 minutes, and then flip them around and bake them another 10 minutes.

-Take the baking sheet out of the oven and move the seeds around a bit so they don’t all clump together.
+Take the baking sheet out of the oven and move the seeds around a bit so they don’t all clump together while they cool down.

 Eat them right away — or store them in an air-tight container in the fridge.